 One of the main challenges when studying natural analogs in the context of OAE arises from potential concurrent effects of various confounding factors (e.g., temperature, salinity, nutrients, light, other carbonate system parameters) varying in space and/or time along a gradient in TA.
-For example, alkalinity co-varies strongly with salinity on a global scale (Carter et al., 2014).
-Regional salinity-TA relationships may be better-suited for coastal applications, and may deviate significantly from this global relationship due to a number of biogeochemical processes (Hunt et al., 2021).
-Unequivocally attributing specific biogeochemical or ecosystem responses (e.g., CaCO3 precipitation, species performance and distribution) to a single environmental variable (e.g., TA) remains challenging.
+Unequivocally attributing specific biogeochemical or ecosystem responses (e.g., precipitation of calcium carbonate, species performance and distribution) to a single environmental variable (e.g., TA) remains challenging.
 Targeted monitoring combined with statistical tools can help to assess the impact of confounding factors and identify relationships between various covarying factors and specific response variables.
 The choice of the statistical analysis depends on the particular question of interest and the complexity of the system to be studied.

-Multivariate analyses, such as principal component analysis (PCA), are useful tools to determine the underlying variability of a particular system without necessary predicting the relationship between a specific dependent and independent variable(s); e.g., to evaluate impacts of hydrography and carbonate chemistry on species performance (Kroeker et al., 2016) or to determine the main drivers of 'whiting' events (Yao et al., 2023).
+Multivariate analyses.
+Multivariate analyses, such as principal component analysis (PCA), may be useful tools in cases where multiple environmental variables are present, with the objective being to determine underlying patterns and variability of a particular system without necessary predicting the relationship between a specific dependent (i.e., response) and independent (i.e., predictor) variable(s).
+PCA has been successfully employed to evaluate impacts of hydrography and carbonate chemistry on species performance along the California Current (Kroeker et al., 2016), to identify empirical relationships between physical and biological variables and pCO2 variation across the Mississippi River delta (Lohrenz and Cai, 2006), and to determine the main drivers of 'whiting' events on the Bahama Banks (Yao et al., 2023).